The Death of the $2,000 Food Photoshoot

 DoorDash’s best practices and Uber Eats’ photo tips both emphasize the same technical basics:

-- Bright, even lighting (window or diffused) with no harsh shadows.
+- Bright, even lighting.
+Use window or diffused light.
+Avoid harsh shadows.

 - Simple, non-distracting backgrounds and props.

-Deliverect reports that strong online ordering food photos can significantly improve click-through and basket size, especially on crowded delivery platforms.
-Numbers vary by market, but the pattern is consistent: better images, better revenue.
+Deliverect reports that strong online ordering food photos can boost click-through and basket size.
+This matters most on crowded delivery platforms.
+Numbers vary by market.
+The pattern is consistent: better images mean better revenue.

 Operator checklist: modern photo standards

-Use this quick checklist against three of your current hero shots:
+Use this quick checklist.
+Audit three of your current hero shots:

 - The main dish is fully visible, sharp, and well lit.

-- Colors look appetizing but not neon or plastic.
+- Colors look appetizing.
+Avoid neon or plastic looks.

 - Portions in the photo match what guests receive today.